mvanzulli/Gmesh2FEBio/README.md

     Phsical gropus > Add > Volume > Click on the volume centroid > press letter `e`
     ```

+    2.2 Create the mesh:
+    ```
+    Mesh >> 3D
+    ```

-    Here you will have to select the .msh file format, or just left the option "guess by extension" and make sure to select a name like <NAME>.msh.
+    2.3 Here you will have to select the .msh file format, or just left the option "guess by extension" and make sure to select a name like <NAME>.msh.
 In any case, a Box dialog will come up automatically and here we have to:

     > Select ```VERSION 2 ASCII```